Getting uAgent addresses π€π«

 class,alice

-:from uagents import Agent, Context alice = Agent(name="alice", seed="alice recovery phrase")
+my_agent.pyfrom uagents import Agent, Context agent = Agent(name="alice", seed="alice recovery phrase")

 -

-We would then need to assign the uAgent the behavior to be executed.
-In this case, alice could send a message when it is being run saying hello and printing its name and address:
+We would then need to assign the agent the behavior to be executed.
+In this case,

 The overall script should look as follows: